 Compensation for Injuries Arising from Criminal Assaults

 The Criminal Injuries Compensation Authority

 The CICA aim to provide compassionate, efficient and a fair service to victims of violent crime.
 They recognise that no amount of money can fully compensate a victim of crime for the injuries they have suffered and its consequences.
-Any payment is intended as an expression of public sympathy for what was a very distressing experience and, in some cases, life-changing injuries.
+Any payment is intended as an expression of public sympathy for what was a very distressing experience and in some cases, life changing injuries.

 There are other important qualifying conditions for compensation so taking legal advice may maximise your chances of making a successful application for compensation.